 It's better to get a pot that has a wide mouth.
 Sort of like those wide mouth mason jars.
 A narrow neck makes it difficult for you to get the plant out during re-pottings.

 Also, make sure the container has drainage holes underneath.
-Some urn planters may not come with pre-drilled holes so you may need to do some extra work.
+Some planters like urn planters may not come with pre-drilled holes so you may need to do some extra work.

 Plastic is okay because it's lightweight & works well.
 Folks can move their plants around without too much hassle.
 Clay pots provide good aeration for your kumquat trees.

 Potting Mix for Kumquat Trees

 A good potting mix for kumquat trees should provide good water drainage.
 These are some good potting mix for kumquat trees:

 - EBStone Citrus & Palm Organic Potting Mix

 - Kellogg Palm, Cactus & Citrus All Purpose Mix

 During the pre-flowering/pre-fruiting period, you may need to feed your babies a bit more than usual.
 A kumquat fertilizer may also help.

 - Miracle Gro All Purpose Plant Food